Michel Lambeth: Biography

-In 1962 to 1964, he photographed the community of the parish of St. Nil, Gaspé, Quebec, for Star Weekly, which did not publish it (the negatives were acquired later by the National Film Board's Still Photography Division).
+In 1962 to 1964, he photographed the community of the parish of St. Nil, Gaspé, Quebec, for Star Weekly, which did not publish the photos as they were deemed too grim and critical.
+The negatives were acquired later by the National Film Board's Still Photography Division.
 In 1965, Lambeth had a solo exhibition at the Isaacs Gallery.
 In 1967, he published a collection of historical photographs which turned out to be the work of Toronto City photographer Arthur Goss in his book, Made in Canada.
 In 1968, although the Star Weekly ceased publication, his work was included in group shows in the U.S.A. and France and in 1969, he was given a solo show at the National Film Board (today the Canadian Photography Institute at the National Gallery of Canada).

 In 1972, he reacted to the hiring of an American chief curator at the Art Gallery of Ontario and, along with others, chained himself to office furniture in the premises then occupied by the gallery to gain attention in the media.
 In 1973, he worked for the Toronto Free Theatre as an associate artist but the fee was meagre.

 He continued his involvement in cultural politics, often against the Art Gallery of Ontario, protesting the Henry Moore Sculpture Centre, and a photography show organized by the Extension department, as well as protesting the National Film Board's Bicentennial project.

 In 1976, he found himself unable to find work and went on social assistance.